-A series of six Girls in Physics Breakfasts have been organised for 2019.
+A series of seven Girls in Physics Breakfasts have been organised for 2019.
 The events are for girls in Years 10 - 12 and women engaged in a career in science or engineering.

 We invite women who are either in the various stages of their career in physics or engineering, or doing a PhD or are an undergraduate, to share breakfast with the students.
 There is no cost to you.

 To Register, go to the form at the bottom of the page.

 The students will be seated at tables with students from other schools.
 At each table we will place two or three women.
 Over breakfast, the students can query them about their life and work.
 There is also an address by a prominent scientist, who will talk about her area of interest.